sbates130272/zone-device/README.md

 Note there are a range of options and arguments in run_test and you should review those for your system.
 The current settings should work in the QEMU environment but will almost certainly fail on real hardware.
-BUS_ID, VENDOR_ID, DEVICE_ID and BAR_ID will almost certianly have to be changed on a real system to match your target IOPMEM device.
+BUS_ID will almost certianly have to be changed on a real system to match your target IOPMEM device.

 # Running in QEMU Environment

 We performed testing on a QEMU machine using Keith Busch's fork of QEMU which implements an NVMe device [4].
-The testing was done on a monolithic kernel based on 4.5-rc4 and our patch and the bzImage for this kernel can be found in the kernel subfolder.
+The testing was done on a monolithic kernel based on [2] and the bzImage for this kernel can be found in the kernel subfolder.

 The root system was a minimal debian system based on the one that can be found here [3].
 Both a PMEM and IOPMEM memory device were created.
-The PMEM device was created using the -p switch to the ./runqemu script.
+The devices were created using the -p switch to the ./runqemu script.
 You might need to tweak the memory settings to get this to work on your system.

-The IOPMEM device was created using a NVMe instance with a BAR exposed, unbinding the NVMe driver from this device and then binding the IOPMEM driver to the device.
-Note the IOPMEM driver is heavily based of a slighly older version of the current PMEM driver [5].
+The IOPMEM device was created using a patch to QEMU [NEED REF].
+Note the IOPMEM driver is heavily based off the PMEM driver.

 # Running on Hardware